Accessibility for people with disabilities

 MY ROLE

-• I volunteered to interview 4 iOS users aged 45-65 who used Voiceover.
-This was my first-time interviewing users with special needs, and it was an eye-opening experience filled with lots of learnings.
+I volunteered to interview 4 iOS users aged 45-65 who used Voiceover.
+This was my third time interviewing users with special needs, and yet it remained an enlightening experience, rich with new insights.

-• Synthesised findings into themes using affinity diagram, focusing on screen reader compatibility, labelling, interactions, navigation, and usability.
+We synthesised findings into themes using an affinity diagram, focusing on screen reader compatibility, labelling, interactions, navigation, and usability.

 Affinity Map